How Much Is Window Tinting?

 Window film generally costs anywhere between $2 to $14 per square foot, excluding installation.
 The exact cost is dependent on the quality and type of film used.
 Certain window tinting films are used for decorative uses, whereas other kinds are of superior quality and designed to lower energy costs.

-• Carbon Film: Carbon tints prevent fading and sun glare due to ultraviolet rays.
+Carbon Film: Carbon tints prevent fading and sun glare due to ultraviolet rays.
 This film blocks light and heat to reduce cooling costs and regulate temperature.
+Compared to dyed film, carbon tint provides better performance and durability.

 Window Tint Pricing Guide